 - JBI has been issued an exemption from Air Permitting in the state where the first site will be located for the agreement with Rock-Tenn Company ("RockTenn").

-- Independent third party engineering report validates and verifies the technology and economics.
+- Engineering report performed by SAIC validates and verifies the technology and economics.

 - Height requirement is approximately 20 ft.

 - Highly automated; very low operator to processor ratio.

 - The P2O processor accepts unwashed, unsorted waste plastics.
 Optimal feedstock includes polyethylene and polypropylene.